RWTH-EBC/EBC-Tutorials/EBC-Python-101/README.md

 ```

 # Advanced concepts
 We don't know if the concepts we suggests are really that advanced, but we believe that they may be helpful.
-Besides introducing those concepts, we tried to back them up with some examples, presented in a Jupyter notebook
+Besides introducing those concepts, we tried to back them up with some examples, presented in Jupyter notebooks

 ## What is a Jupyter Notebook
 A Jupyter Notebook is a Textfile, similar to this one, but besides layouted text, it allows you to include program code that can be executed.
 You can start a Jupyter Notebook by entering `jupyter notebook <path_to_the_notebook>` into the WinPython Command Prompt of your Python installation.
 It will take some time and than open in your browser.
-The Jupyter Notebook resides in the same folder of the git Repository as this file does and is called Python_at_EBC.ipynb.
+The Jupyter Notebooks reside in the same folder of the git Repository as this file.
 Before you start it, make sure you got the latest version by pulling from the repository.

 ## Plan before you code
 Yes, you probably have heard that before, and yes, each of us also started coding before thinking.
 Most time it is a bad decision, because it costs you time at, you run into errors you would have avoided otherwise and maintaining the code is difficult.